techacademy-team01/multi-tenancy-gitops/doc/sko-scenario.md

     - argocd/operators/ibm-mq-operator.yaml
     ```

-5. Add, Commit and Push the changes to multi-tenancy-gitops; then refresh in argoCD console the `Services` application. **Make sure that all the status are Sync and Healthy before progressing.**
+5. Add, Commit and Push the changes to multi-tenancy-gitops; then refresh in argoCD console the `02-Services` application. **Make sure that all the status are Sync and Healthy before progressing.**

 3. Deploy additional instances for App Connect add-ons, Operation Dashboard and Asset Repo: